TytusKolpak/SlipThroughGame/README.md

 	- Such action can be performed only once per wall.
 - The order in which players move is set to warrior -> archer -> wizard -> s, after last players turn end a new round begins.
 - Instead of movement, the player can choose to rest.
 If they do, then they stay on the tile they started and heal by 4HP (but limited by their maxHP).
+- When a player finishes a move on a field with one or more other players alredy on it, they are moved back by 1 tile.

 ### Combat rules